top of page

 Community Support Services (CSS) at NSHN provides assistance to individuals to help them maintain independence and quality of life in their own home, particularly for seniors and individuals with disabilities.
-These services include a wide range of supports, such as:

 • assisted living/personal care